SKT799/Self-Improving-Agentic-System/README.md

 ## How a robot learns its route

-No labels, no demonstrations.
 Reinforcement learning is the right tool exactly *because* there's no data to imitate — the robot is dropped into the grid and learns from the consequences of its own moves.
-Each robot keeps a **Q-table**: for every cell, a value for each of the four moves (up, down, left, right).
+Each robot keeps a **Q-table**: for every cell, a value for each of the four moves (up, down, left, right), We derive policy from the table.
 It starts as all zeros and gets sharpened, one episode at a time.

 ```mermaid
 flowchart LR